The ArtCollision project creator, Susan Begy, invites artists in other cities to collaborate in bringing the ArtColllision project to their community.

-Each participating city is invited to interpret and stylize the project to reflect its own creative community.
-Working closely with Susan Begy, the creator and project manager of ArtCollision, the curatorial team designs a process that results in distinct outcomes.
+The curatorial team in a participating city interprets and stylizes the project to reflect its own creative community, designing a process that results in distinct outcomes.
 For instance, the Santa Fe show was immersed in automotive metaphors which gave it a campy feel.
 The curators put no rules on the art mechanics, except one: artists could not work on their own piece.
 Co-curator Kathryn M Davis gave the Santa Fe shop a dramatic flourish with costumes (coveralls) and by keeping the original artists' identities secret until the project’s opening reception.
 Santa Fe artists completed the "repair" work in their own studios over the course of 5 months.

 Future ArtCollision shops are free to add their own twist: put the entire process on display in an exhibition space; expand the definition of artwork; lengthen or shorten the process; present videos alongside the repaired work; or any number of possibilities.